Abdulkader-Safi/FIrst-GraphQL-Project/README.md

-# Learn And Build GraophQL API with ExpressJS
+# Learn And Build GraphQL API with ExpressJS